RohrbachMatthew/Library/README.md

 # Library Management System

 ## Overview
 This project is a library management system designed to showcase SQL skills.
 It includes scripts for creating tables, inserting sample data, and performing various SQL operations.
+Data was generated on Mockaroo for `Books` and  `LibraryMembers` tables.

 ## Database Schema
 - **Books**: Contains information about the books available in the library.